Kids And Dogs – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 There is a way to enter a pack of dogs.
 Do it wrong, and you could be attacked or you could provoke a dog fight.
 This little girl was apparently playing with the two terriers.
 Most people don’t know how to read dog behavior in a situation like this, and don’t realize that a fight is about to break out.
 Kids have a tendency to nurture dogs that are being picked on by bigger dogs, or to gravitate towards the vulnerable looking dog.
 Kids MUST be supervised, because you have to know how to approach and interact with dogs that have not formed a pack, just like you need to know how to approach and interact with dogs that have formed a pack.
 This is also why you should never let your kid go unsupervised into a friend’s backyard when dogs are present or into a leash free dog park.
 It is also why you need to supervise your guests when you have them over for a dinner party while your dogs are running around unsupervised… not everyone knows how to prevent dog fights and attacks.
 Some people, whether kids or adults, can trigger fights just by their very presence in the group.

 I notice that in the first story, the dog was known for being rude to guests: “the dog seemed friendly and would jump on and lick visitors to the home.”
 Dogs that are rude to guests are more likely to engage in a dog fight when a competitive situation arises.
 Many people interpret jumping up and licking guests to be a friendly behavior set.
 It isn’t.
 It is rude and often says something about the dog’s status in the home.
 I recently entered the home of a potential customer, the dogs started jumping up on me, the owner was telling me how friendly they were, I was starting to say how rude they were (and was about to tell him to separate the dogs), when a dog fight broke out.
 The jumping up on me wasn’t friendly at all.
 I think it very possible that this kind of competitive situation happened with this little girl who was mauled to death.
 Spoiled dogs often are the rudest of dogs.
 I have written about them before.
-Spoiled dogs don’t have proper leadership, and that can lead to a situation such as this.
+Spoiled dogs don’t have proper leadership through good training and supervision, and that can lead to a situation such as this.
 Spoiled kids, and fearful kids, can also trigger such an attack.
 I’ve offended a number of customers when I told them to modify how their kids interact with the dog.
 I lost a potentially good customer the other day for that very reason.
 Let’s just hope that something tragic like this never happens in their family.

 Third, if you read the stories, you’ll find that the kid that was mauled to death was playing on a swing set.
 I have evaluated a handful of dogs that were overly stimulated by kids on swing sets, and would bite at them as they were swinging or when they got off the swing.
 I think swing sets stimulate a dog much the same way as swinging a rag around can stimulate some dogs.
 It activates their prey instincts, and when that drive isn’t satisfied, it frustrates the dog, and frustration can lead to aggression.
 If you watch a protection dog trainer run around a dog, back and forth, to try and stimulate the dog to bite, then you’ll see what I mean.
 I think that swing sets can do the same around some dogs.